Fabrizio-Caruso/CROSS-LIB/README.md

 In order to build a new game project we can use the `create_xl.py` scripts that will create the necessary initial source code files, graphic assets and Makefile inside a folder in the `games` folder.

-Remark: You need to be in the `src` directory.

 The script is used as follows:

 `./create_xl.py [game project name] [initial code type]`